junxit/us-congress-bills-111/bill.md

 legis-num: H.R.
 2701
 congress: 111th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 2701

-> To authorize appropriations for fiscal year 2010 for intelligence and intelligence-related activities of the United States Government, the Community Management Account, and the Central Intelligence Agency Retirement and Disability System, and for other purposes.
+That the bill from the House of Representatives (H.R.
+2701) entitled “An Act to authorize appropriations for fiscal year 2010 for intelligence and intelligence-related activities of the United States Government, the Community Management Account, and the Central Intelligence Agency Retirement and Disability System, and for other purposes. ”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title; table of contents